Wisley Cream Clematis Plants

 Growing Wisley Cream Clematis

-This is a clematis that needs full sun and protection from harsh winds and the worst of the cold, so plant in a sheltered spot a couple of feet away from a south or west-facing fence, arbour or pergola, where it will be bathed by the winter sun and attract plenty of bees and other pollinating insects for its valuable early-season nectar.
+This is a clematis that needs full sun and protection from harsh winds and the worst of the cold, so plant in a sheltered spot a couple of feet away from a south or west-facing fence, arbour or pergola, where it'll be bathed by the winter sun and attract plenty of bees and other pollinating insects for its valuable early-season nectar.
 It makes a big climber in a few years, so give it room to spread.

 Plant ideally in autumn or spring and incorporate a generous amount of garden compost or leaf mould into the planting hole.
 Water in well and either cover the surrounding soil with small stones or plant shading evergreens at the base to protect against clematis wilt.
 If your winters regularly dip below 5-10C, then grow in a roomy pot with suitable climbing support, and bring the plant in under glass over winter.
 Either way, in spring, it's a good idea to feed with a slow-release fertiliser and mulch with garden compost.